kalimaty/Spelling_Interactive_game/README.md

 # kid

-## An interactive application to teach children spelling by arranging the letters of a word
+### Kid is an interactive application that teaches children spelling by arranging the letters of a word